Ongoing Projects

 Changing Policies to Promote Transport Justice

-Car_Lease Policies always affect different people in different ways.
+Policies always affect different people in different ways.
 The purpose of this project is to critically scrutinize transport policies through a transport justice lens.
 Within this context, Ya’ara Tsairi is examining employer mobility policies.
 These policies strongly shape employees’ travel behavior.
 Moreover, these policies tend to prefer certain transport modes and certain employees over others.
 This research explores the socially desired role of employer policies towards employee transport, drawing on notions of corporate social responsibility, sustainability, and transport justice.